 Most likely, during the pre Op appointment you will given a list of things you need to do or not do leading up to the surgery and after the surgery.
 You might also get a list of prescriptions you will either be given when leaving the hospital or your helper will need to pick up after the surgery.
-There can be several details regarding nutrition, medication, rest, healing, and more to be determined for surgery.
+There can be several details regarding nutrition, medication, rest, healing, and more to be determined for preparing for surgery.
 The answers to these questions are not only helpful for you to have but anyone that might help you after the operation.

 Here are a list of some question you might want to ask the doctor and staff during the pre Op appointment:

 - What is the address of the hospital?
 Is there a certain parking garage to use?
 Where is the check in located in the hospital?

 - What time do I need to check into the hospital?

 - How far before the surgery do I need to stop eating and drinking?